rchateauneu/survol/Experimental/RetroBatch/README.txt

 Examples:
 =========

 This list some examples, with the strace or ltrace commands internally created and.
 It is always possible to run thees commands separately, and feed dockit with it, in replay mode.
+All examples are documented in the ini files.
 Typical strace or ltrace commands are:

 Command "ls" with strace:
 -------------------------